Richard H. Lewis Alternative

 Richard H. Lewis Alternative is ranked within the top 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

-The diversity score of Richard H. Lewis Alternative is 0.53, which is less than the diversity score at state average of 0.64.
+The diversity score of Richard H. Lewis Alternative is 0.66, which is more than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CA)

 School Statewide Testing

 School District Name

 Source: 2020-2021 (latest school year available) National Center for Education Statistics (NCES), CA Dept. of Education

 Review Richard H. Lewis Alternative.
 Reviews should be a few sentences in length.
 Please include any comments on:

 - Quality of academic programs, teachers, and facilities